-Our first international campus is proof of our determination to be at the forefront of medical education.
+Our Malta Campus is proof of our determination to be at the forefront of medical education.
 Malta, like the UK, has a proud history of expert healthcare, continuing through to the present day.

-The QMUL Malta campus has the honour of being the first ever medical school located on Gozo.
+Our Queen Mary, Malta Campus has the honour of being the first ever medical school located on Gozo.

 As a former British colony and an active Commonwealth member country, Malta continues to hold deep and historic links to the UK, at multiple levels.
 The island is completely bilingual with both English and Maltese holding official status.
 It also enjoys excellent communication links to Europe.

-This, together with the country’s long history of medical systems and healthcare excellence (ranked 5th in the World Health Organisation’s ranking of world health systems), made Malta an optimal choice for Barts and The London’s global growth.
+This, together with the country’s long history of medical systems and healthcare excellence (ranked fifth in the World Health Organisation’s ranking of world health systems), made Malta an optimal choice for Queen Mary’s global growth.

 The country’s current drive to upgrade and expand medical care falls in line with our University’s priorities and we are proud to be part of this change.

-The building of the Barts and the London School of Medicine and Dentistry Malta campus was managed by Steward Healthcare and completed in October 2019.
-QMUL Malta staff and students moved from our former home of 2 years at the Sir M.A Refalo 6th Form College into the new QMUL Malta campus on 26th October 2019.
+The building of the Queen Mary, Malta Campus was managed by Steward Healthcare and completed in October 2019.
+Staff and students moved from our former home of two years at the Sir M.A Refalo 6th Form College into the new Queen Mary, Malta campus on 26 October 2019.
 The state-of-the-art campus is situated on the grounds of Gozo General Hospital and features access to a 21st century Anatomy Centre.

-The World Health Organisation (WHO) ranks Malta 5th in the world in terms of health system performance.
+The World Health Organisation (WHO) ranks Malta fifth in the world in terms of health system performance.

 Sources: World Health Organisation; Eurostat